robcarver17/pysystemtrade/docs/backtesting.md

 The standard accounting class includes several useful methods:

-- `portfolio`: works out the p&l for the whole system (returns accountCurveGroup)
+- `portfolio`: works out the P&L for the whole system (returns accountCurveGroup)
-- `pandl_for_instrument`: the contribution of a particular instrument to the p&l (returns accountCurve)
+- `pandl_for_instrument`: the contribution of a particular instrument to the P&L (returns accountCurve)
 - `pandl_for_subsystem`: work out how an instrument has done in isolation (returns accountCurve)
-- `pandl_across_subsystems`: group together all subsystem p&l (not the same as portfolio!
+- `pandl_across_subsystems`: group together all subsystem P&L (not the same as portfolio!
 Instrument weights aren't used) (returns accountCurveGroup)
 - `pandl_for_trading_rule`: how a trading rule has done aggregated over all instruments (returns accountCurveGroup)
 - `pandl_for_trading_rule_weighted`: how a trading rule has done over all instruments as a proportion of total capital (returns accountCurveGroup)
 - `pandl_for_trading_rule_unweighted`: how a trading rule has done over all instruments, unweighted (returns accountCurveGroup)